harquail/nook_foldlings_thesis/markdown_chapters/32_UI_Tool_Interactions.md

 ### FreeForm

 Free-form shapes are created by dragging a single closed shape.
 Free-form shapes that cross a fold are truncated and a center fold is automatically added at the correct height.
 If a free-form shape does not cross a fold it is considered a hole, and no folds are added.
 Initially, we considered having a separate tool for creating holes.
-However, through informal user tests we discovered that users intuitively understood that free-form shape that do not cross a fold will become holes — and were able to combine the two functions into a single tool.
+However, through informal user tests we discovered that users intuitively understood that free-form shape that do not cross a fold will become holes — and therefore we were able to combine the two functions into a single tool.

 ### Polygon